Drew Eubanks Player Props: Trail Blazers vs. Kings

 Drew Eubanks Insights vs. the Kings

-- This season, Drew Eubanks has made 2.6 shots per game, which adds up to 6.2% of his team's total makes.
+- Eubanks has taken 3.9 shots per game this season and made 2.6 per game, which account for 4.5% and 6.2%, respectively, of his team's total.

-- The Trail Blazers rank 26th in possessions per game with 100.8.
-His opponents, the Kings, have a middling offensive tempo, ranking 15th with 103.2 possessions per contest.
+- Eubanks' opponents, the Kings, have a neutral offensive tempo, averaging 103.2 possessions per game, while his Trail Blazers average 100.9 per game, which ranks 24th among NBA teams.

-- Defensively, the Kings are ranked 26th in the NBA, allowing 118.5 points per game.
+- The Kings are the 26th-best defensive squad in the league, conceding 118 points per game.

-- The Kings give up 42.1 rebounds per game, ranking seventh in the NBA.
+- Allowing 42.1 rebounds per contest, the Kings are the sixth-ranked squad in the league.

-- Looking at assists, the Kings are ranked last in the league, allowing 26.7 per game.
+- In terms of assists, the Kings have conceded 26.6 per game, worst in the NBA.

-- The Kings are the 16th-ranked squad in the NBA at allowing threes, conceding 12.4 made 3-pointers per contest.
+- The Kings are the 17th-ranked squad in the NBA at allowing threes, giving up 12.4 made 3-pointers per contest.

 Drew Eubanks vs. the Kings